vantaylo/Web-Crawler/README.md

 Life happens and sometimes you have to miss your favorite show.
 As a 'Bachelorette' fan, missing an episode means missing out on who goes home each week.
 Unfortunately ABC does not update its site with the suitors that were not given a rose.

-This web scraping program will collect data that will be stored in a database and create a file of tweets.
+This web scraping program will collect data that will help find who was sent home, data will be stored in a database as well as create a file.

 ## Technologies